|

 Me.
 Too.

 Bluehost Cons: When your blog grows and starts seeing a lot of traffic, you’ll probably need to switch to faster, more personalized hosting.
-I do have a friend with a large blog on Bluehost, and she’s very happy with it, but while my newer, smaller blog is on Bluehost, Frugalfarmwife.com lives on Flywheel hosting (which I highly, highly recommend to anyone with a large blog looking for dedicated VPS hosting) because when a lot of people are looking at your blog at one time, you need speed!
+I have a friend with a large blog on Bluehost, and she’s very happy with it.
+Still, while my newer, smaller blog is on Bluehost, Frugalfarmwife.com lives on Flywheel hosting (which I highly, highly recommend to anyone with a large blog looking for dedicated VPS hosting) because when a lot of people are looking at your blog at one time, you need speed!

 How To Set Up Your Blog

-Click the “Shared Hosting” button in the drop down menu.
+Click the “Shared Hosting” button in the drop-down menu.

 Then scroll down to here and select your plan: